-The Anti-Violence Project (AVP) is committed to addressing and ending gender-based violence on campus and beyond.
-Yes!
+The Anti-Violence Project (AVP) is committed to addressing and ending gender-based and sexualized violence on campus and beyond.

-We strive to provide anti-oppressive and sex-positive services, advocacy and action on-campus and off to people of all genders, in partnership and collaboration, in order to address and resist gender-based and all forms of violence.
+We strive to provide anti-oppressive and sex-positive services, advocacy and action on-campus and off to people of all genders, in partnership and collaboration, in order to address and resist all intersecting forms of violence.

-You can access services, whether or not you have immigration status.
+You can access our services, regardless of your immigration status.
 We believe in access without fear and so will never ask your immigration/documentation status.

-We provide information, resources, and referrals ; we also have a lending library available to anyone who is looking for resources about gender-based violence.
-We also provide free safer sex supplies in our office.
+We also have a lending library available to anyone who is looking for resources about gender-based violence.
+We also provide free safer sex supplies in outside our office.